j-94/deltaload/PR_README.md

    - Merge results from both methods while avoiding duplicates
    - For each potential thread, fetch the complete thread
    - Add the thread records to the bookmark data
+   - Process in batches with configurable delays to respect API rate limits

 ## Testing